sjtu-marl/ZSC-Eval/README.md

 We re-implement FCP, MEP, TrajeDi, HSP, COLE and E3T as the baselines in ZSC-Eval.
 To train these ZSC methods, please follow the guide below:

-First, replace `"your_wandb_name"` with your wandb username for convenience experiments management.
+First, replace `"xhwang"` with your wandb username for convenience experiments management.

 ### Train FCP